NuevoFoundation/workshops/content/english/covid-distance-checker/_index.md

 You might be wondering: "Why -67?
 That seems like a random number." -67 just happens to be the signal strength we already measured ahead of time when two micro:bits are 6 feet apart.
 Different Bluetooth radios, like the one in your phone, might have a different strength at the same distance.
 The closer your signal is to 0, the stronger it is and the closer you are to the other radio.
 A signal strength farther from 0 is weaker, meaning you're probably also farther from the radio.

-That means if the signal we get is stronger than -67 (`strength > -67`), our micro:bit radios are less than 6 feet away from each other.
+That means if the signal we get is stronger than -67 dBm (`strength > -67`), our micro:bit radios are less than 6 feet away from each other.
 But if the signal is weaker than that, our radios must be more than 6 feet apart.

 ### Lighting It Up
 We have all our logic written, but no way to tell if we're more than 6 feet apart.
 Now we'll add some lights so we can see when we're far enough apart.
 Click the Basic section at the top and drag a "show icon" block into the if part of our logic block.
 Click on the icon to see a list of other icons and choose the sad, frowning face.
 Go back to the Basic menu, grab another "show icon" block, and place it in the else part of the logic block.
 Change the icon to a smiling face.
 When you're done, your code will look like this: